ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/vpc.md

 1. Creates a router in the default Availability Zone (if there is only one, otherwise you can pick your AZ). *The routers throughput is set to 25Mb/s by default.*
 2. Creates a 10.0.0.0/24 CIDR Network
-3. Creates default firewall rules (if you selected ‘Create default networking’) to allow common communication ports with your network and further restrict inbound access to your network
+3. Creates default firewall rules (if you selected 'Create default networking') to allow common communication ports with your network and further restrict inbound access to your network

 The VPC is then available for you to start adding resources to.
 ![VPC Listview with card](files/vpc-listview-card-example.PNG)